Dyche and Everton desperately need three points against Eagles this weekend

 What turned things around last term - at least in terms of those defensive qualities, which became the side's hallmark - was the emergence of Jarrad Branthwaite and his coming into the team after the Villa match with Micheal Keane dropping out.

-Branthwaite's absence so far this season, together with injuries to both the full-backs Nathan Patterson and Vitalii Mykolenko, has though left Everton looking much more vulnerable at the back.
+Branthwaite's absence so far this season, together with injuries to both the full-backs Nathan Patterson and Vitalii Mykolenko, has left Everton looking much more vulnerable at the back.

 Both Branthwaite and Patterson played in a recent Blues youth team fixture giving some hope that they might be available for the Palace game.